 5 pounds sweet potatoes, with any surface dirt rinsed off, sliced very thinly

-- In a large bowl combine sweet potato slices with ginger, onion, and cayenne powder.
-Sprinkle with 3 tablespoons of salt.
-Taste, and if not salty enough add one more tablespoon of salt.
+In a large bowl combine sweet potato slices with ginger, onion, and cayenne powder.
+Sprinkle with salt to taste.

-- You can pound the sweet potatoes a bit with a potato masher to encourage the release of the juices.
-This will help your brine to develop faster.
+Pound the sweet potatoes a bit with a Cabbage Crusher or potato masher to encourage the release of the juices and to help the brine develop faster.

-- Once the brine begins to form, transfer to a half-gallon jar, or two quart jars, and weigh down with weights.
+Once the brine begins to form, transfer to a fermentation vessel and weigh down with weights.
 Push down with a clean hand, if necessary, until the brine goes above the vegetables.

-- Cover and place in a cool place to ferment for 5 to 10 days.
-It is important to keep this in a cool place (under 65°F) as a quick fermentation could result in a large amount of alcohol being produced.
+Cover and ferment 5-10 days.
+It is important to keep this ferment in a cool place (under 65°F) as a quick fermentation could result in a large amount of alcohol being produced.

-- If you are not using an airlock, be sure to burp your jars regularly to avoid a gas build up.
+If you are not using an airlock, be sure to burp the jars regularly to release pressure.

-Once the potatoes are pleasantly fermented you can move them to cold storage.
-If the fermenting environment has become warmer, you can move the potatoes to cold storage after 2 to 3 days, and leave them to ferment for another week or two.
+Once the potatoes are pleasantly fermented, move them to cold storage.
+If the fermenting environment has become warmer, move the potatoes to cold storage after 2-3 days, and leave them to ferment for another 1-2 weeks.